Children’s Dentistry In Basalt, CO

 - For younger children, introduce books or programs that show characters visiting the dentist.

-- Taking your children with you to your own dental appointments can get them accustomed to being in a dental office which can alleviate any anxieties.
+Dental anxiety can affect patients of any age by making it extremely difficult to visit a dentist.
+Taking your children with you to your own dental appointments can get them accustomed to being in a dental office, which can alleviate and prevent dental anxieties.

 Frequently Asked Questions